Katalia91/poem-generator/README.md

 ## Overview

-AI Poem Generator is a simple web application built with Vanilla JavaScript that allows users to generate short AI-generated poems based on a given topic.
-Users can enter a topic, and the app will create a six-line poem using an AI API.
+AI Running Plan Generator is a simple web application built with Vanilla JavaScript that allows users to generate personalized running plans based on their training goals.
+Users can enter the distance they want to train for and how many times per week they can run, and the app will create a running plan that fits these needs.

+This tool can generate up to 4 weeks of a training plan at a time.
 ## Features

-- **Custom Poem Generation**: Input a topic to generate a custom poem.
+- **Custom Running Plan**: Input your distance and weekly training frequency to generate a personalized plan.

-- **Dynamic Display**: AI-generated poems are shown with a typewriter effect.
+- **Dynamic Display**: AI-generated plans are shown with a typewriter effect.

 - **User-Friendly Interface**: Simple and clean UI for ease of use.